ktp-forked-repos/lc2casp/README.md

 A translator for logic programs with constraint atoms to CASP.

 ## Download
-To download pre-compiled binary releases, check the releases page
+Check the releases page for pre-compiled binaries of lc2casp and an extended version of the paper about default reasoning with constraints.
 * [Releases](https://github.com/lc2casp/lc2casp/releases)

 ## Usage